-75. The Memoirs of Benjamin Franklin
+75. The Autobiography of Benjamin Franklin

-Franklin’s Memoirs present with vividness the key episodes in a young man’s rise, from poor apprentice to prominent citizen.
+Franklin’s Autobiography present with vividness the key episodes in a young man’s rise, from poor apprentice to prominent citizen.
 Its unifying theme is the lessons in behavior and morality he learns along the way.
 It has been accurately described as a conduct book, but it is a greatly entertaining one.
-The Memoirs bring Franklin the writer to life for the modern reader, as a storyteller of genius, who chooses just the right moment to laugh at himself.
+The Autobiography bring Franklin the writer to life for the modern reader, as a storyteller of genius, who chooses just the right moment to laugh at himself.

 This edition marks the first use of an historic American typeface, Binny & Ronaldson's Roman No. 1 (c.
 1800), as recreated in digital form by Arion Press and named Aitken for Robert Aitken, the famous printer during the Revolution, and his daughter Jane Aitken, printer of the first American translation of the Bible (1808).